 About Andrew Koltun

+I am an immigration, refugee and civil litigation lawyer at Koltun Law PC in St. Catharines, Niagara and Hamilton, Ontario.
 As the grandchild of Ukrainian refugees, I am a strong believer in open borders for all.

-Through my civil litigation practise, I assist immigrants in bringing professional negligence and fraudulent misrepresentation civil claims against lawyers, consultants, travel agents, and scam artists who abuse their power over migrants for profit.
+I also assists migrants in bringing professional negligence and fraudulent misrepresentation claims against consultants, travel agents, and scam artists who deceive migrants and harm their immigration status for profit.

 I hold a Juris Doctor (law degree) from the University of Ottawa, and an MA in Global Governance from the University of Waterloo.